Import from Confluence

 Follow these steps to import from Confluence:

 The page refreshes to display a progress bar.
-Once the import completes, a confirmation message displays.
+You don't have to leave this page open while the import runs.
+Once the import is complete, the progress bar updates and displays a confirmation message.

 If you're testing the import in a new knowledge base and want to make changes and try to re-import, delete this knowledge base and create a new knowledge base to re-test the import.
 Refer to Testing imports for more details.